openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onInternalMarketOperation

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when operations occur on Hive's built-in internal decentralized exchange (DEX) for HIVE ↔ HBD trading.
 It monitors three specific types of market operations: limit order creation, order cancellation, and automatic order fills when orders are matched.
 The internal market allows users to trade between HIVE and HBD (Hive Backed Dollars) directly on the blockchain without using external exchanges.
 This filter is particularly useful for building market analysis tools, arbitrage bots, trading dashboards, or applications that need to track decentralized trading activity.
 The filter requires no input parameters as it globally monitors all internal market operations, providing comprehensive coverage of the built-in DEX activity.
-It works with both live and past data modes, making it valuable for real-time trading applications and historical market analysis.

 ``` ts
 /**